 Many parade flags produced in 1876 and prior, like this example, have stripes that are various shades of orange.
 Note the particularly strong color of the stripes in this flag, which are an unusual shade of tomato red.
 Although the maker that produced these flags is unknown, parade flags with a haloed center star exist in at least five other star counts including 30, 31, 34, 35, and 42.
 Three examples also exist, probably from different makers, that bear 13 stars.
 One dates to 1856 and was made for the presidential campaign of James Buchanan.
 Another was made for the 1860 presidential campaign of John Bell, who ran against Abraham Lincoln, as an independent, on the Constitutional Union Party ticket.
 Another style, printed on a wool and cotton blended fabric, dates to the 1876 centennial and all of its 13 stars have halos.
 Only a small handful are known in the 36 star count; I can think of fewer than 8 examples, almost all of which I have owned or handled.

-Lincoln pushed Nevada through to statehood on October 31st, 1864, during the Civil War, and just 8 days before the presidential election that resulted in his second term, the territory’s wealth in silver was attractive to a nation struggling with the debts of war and so increased support for the Republican ticket.
+Nevada entered the Union as the 36th state on October 31st, Halloween, in 1864.
+Ushered in by Abraham Lincoln just eight days before the presidential election that resulted in his second term, the territory’s wealth in silver was attractive to a nation struggling with the debts of war and so increased support for the Republican ticket.
 The 36th star was officially added on July 4th, 1865, but since the flag makers generally cared very little about official star counts, the production of 36 star flags began much earlier.
 The makers of printed flags are known to have begun adding the 36th star as early as July of 1864, several months before the addition of Nevada actually occurred.
 This was a common practice during the late 19th century and is reflective of both the nation's desire for Westward Expansion and the hope of flag-makers to bring new star counts to market before their competitors.
 The 36 star flag was officially replaced by the 37 star flag in 1867, following the addition of Nebraska.